Vyral/tom-white/_posts/2019-05-06-identifying-the-ideal-investment-property.md

 The first one I think of is, **“Are you handy?”&nbsp;**

 If the answer is yes, and you own a general contracting company or you’ve done a lot of handy work before, buying a fixer-upper could be a really good investment for you.
-However, I don’t see a fixer-upper making someone a lot of money if they don’t know how to do the tasks necessary to make it saleable, and if they’re not bringing their own work to the property itself.
+However, I don’t see a fixer-upper making someone a lot of money if they don’t know how to do the tasks necessary to make it saleable and if they’re not bringing their own work to the property itself.

 {% include pullquote.html %}

-On the other hand, if you’re not handy and you don’t have the time to oversee the work, then I highly recommend that you move away from older properties and instead invest in a newer one.
+If you’re not handy and you don’t have the time to oversee the work, then I highly recommend that you move away from older properties and instead invest in a newer one.
 That will save you a lot of time and, in the end, if you’re not doing the repairs yourself, it’s not going to matter much.

 The second question to ask yourself as an investor is, **“Are you a good manager?”&nbsp;**

 Will you be managing the property yourself, or will you hire a property management company?
 If you have a property that would be intense to manage, like a multi-family home or a home where there’s a lot of turnover, you’ll really need to be ready to manage that property.

 On the flip side, if you recognize that you’re not ready to deal with so many moving parts and complications, then you might look into a residential home as an investment property.
-If the home is in a nicer part of town, you’ll likely have a lower turnover and fewer issues to deal with.
+If the home is in a nicer part of town, you’ll likely have lower turnover and fewer issues to deal with.

 The last question to ask yourself in the pursuit of an investment property is, **“What area do you live in?”**